LaMonte Wade Jr Player Props: Giants vs. Pirates

 LaMonte Wade Jr At The Plate

-- In 13 games this season (26.5%), Wade has picked up an RBI, including two games with multiple runs batted in.
+- Wade has driven in a run in 13 games this season (26.0%), including two games with multiple runs batted in.

-- He has scored in 20 games this year (40.8%), including multiple runs in four games.
+- He has scored in 20 games this season (40.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.